pcatach/pcatach.github.io/_posts/freud.md

 After the 6th year of life, all these experiences are subject to infantile amnesia - they are repressed

 This is the time at which the Oedipus complex develops.

+Neuroses arise when the frustration causes libido to point to a different object.
+The different object is deemed inappropriate by other parts of the subject, resulting in conflict.
+That is, your father punishes you hence you want to kill him, but you can't because you were taught that that's wrong.
+That's the ground for symptoms that give the libido satisfaction in roundabout ways